floweredscarf/su25/labs/lab03/index.md

 ```

 This constructor returns a `Potato` with its `variety` and `age` set to the
 values given as arguments.
-Now we can construct potatoes such as erik's 3
+Now we can construct potatoes such as Erik's 3
 year old Yukon Gold potato.

 We will discuss how to declare objects in more detail during the **Boxes and Pointer Diagrams**